cabforum/smime/SBR.md

 *  Accent characters MAY be represented by their ASCII equivalent.
 For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.

-#### 3.1.4.2 Non-latin organization names
+#### 3.1.4.2 Non-latin names

-The CA or RA MAY allow transliteration/Romanization of a registered Organization name usually rendered in non-Latin characters using a system recognized by the government in the Applicant's jurisdiction of incorporation, the United Nations, or the International Organization for Standardization (ISO).
+The CA MAY allow transliteration/Romanization of a registered Organization name usually rendered in non-Latin characters using a system recognized by the government in the Applicant's jurisdiction of incorporation, the United Nations, or the International Organization for Standardization (ISO).

 #### 3.1.4.3 Geographic names

 The CA MAY use geographic endonyms and exonyms in the `subject:localityName` and `subject:stateOrProvinceName` attributes, (e.g., Munich, Monaco di Bavaria, or Мюнхен for München).
-The CA SHOULD avoid archaic geographic names, (e.g., prefer Mumbai over Bombay).
+The CA SHOULD avoid the use of archaic geographic names, (e.g., prefer Mumbai over Bombay).

 ### 3.1.5 Uniqueness of names